Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/otp-overview.md

 ## YubiKey OTP Application Configurations

 The OTP application on the YubiKey allows developers to program the device with a variety of configurations through two "slots."
 Each slot may be programmed with a single configuration — no data is shared between slots, and each slot may be protected with an access code to prevent modification.
-With the exception of NFC (Near-Field Communication) scenarios, slots are activated by touching the YubiKey during authentication.

 "OTP application" is a bit of a misnomer.
 While OTP (one-time password) functionality is the focus of the application, the slots may be programmed with other configurations.
 Supported configurations include: